Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: Introduction

 \section{Introduction}

 Numerical experiments are vital tools to climate science.
-Knowledge of physical processes is embedded into software to simulate large scale events that are otherwise impossible to observe at the required spatial and temporal resolutions.
-The overwhelming majority of numerical climate simulators utilise boundary conditions to represent non-calculated physical processes on which the simulator relies.
+Knowledge of physical processes embedded into software can simulate events that are otherwise impossible to observe at the required spatial and temporal resolutions.
+Most climate simulators utilise boundary conditions to represent the non-computed physical processes on which the simulator relies.
 Generally, boundary conditions are fixed using a reference run or runs from existing multi-model ensembles (MMEs) that explicitly model the boundary condition's physical process.
-For example, to run an ice-sheet model over the last glacial maximum (LGM) requires historical climate variables such as temperature, and precipitation \citep{gregoire2012deglacial} that can be obtained using the Paleoclimate Model Intercomparison Project (PMIP) ensemble of paleo-climate model runs \citep{ivanovic2016transient}.
-MMEs can be biased and do not necessarily span the uncertainty of the physical process.
+For example, to run an ice-sheet model over the last glacial maximum (LGM) requires climate variables such as temperature, and precipitation \citep{gregoire2012deglacial} that can be obtained using the Paleoclimate Model Intercomparison Project (PMIP) ensemble of simulator runs \citep{ivanovic2016transient}.
+MMEs can be biased and do not necessarily span the uncertainty of the physical process \citep{salter2018quantifying}.

-Some effort has been made to statistically reconstruct boundary conditions for computer models. \cite{salter2018quantifying} use 16 realisations from a single model to develop a basis representation of a single spatio-temporal boundary condition that could be sampled from and calibrated.
-However, in terms of the fields that could be represented, this method was limited by the span of the ensemble. \cite{liu2017dimension} capture a 3200 dimensional bathymetry boundary condition for a Tsunami model using a dimension reduced kernel approximation to an SPDE model that is trained using a large data set of ship measurements.
-Whilst such approaches are attractive, they require a great deal of data to accurately capture the boundary conditions, and these data are not always available.